MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 ## Agent installation failure

- **Issue:**  The mgiration agent doesn't install successfully, or the clientsetup.exe cannot be opened.
+ **Issue:**  The migration agent doesn't install successfully, or the clientsetup.exe cannot be opened.

 Example: